 You may have heard me tell this story because it had a deep impact on me – years ago in a workshop a non-Jewish wife told me that she waited all year for Christmas.
 She described herself as “a pressure cooker waiting to let off steam.”
 She recounted her love of the rituals of Christmas.
 She didn’t identify as Christian and she had considered conversion but she felt deeply attached to Christmas and her annual festive BANG.

-It didn’t seem to me that she needed to convert; I thought she needed to have more than one day, one season, of celebration.
+It didn’t seem to me that she needed to convert; I thought she needed to have more than one day or one season of celebration.
 Since she was married to a Jewish man and raising her children Jewish I suggested that she try adding the observance of Jewish holidays.
 I conjectured that her husband might be more engaged and participatory and that that would improve her celebrations/holidays quota.
 I even suggested she try Shabbat.